nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1

+**Use case: UC08 - List elderly with incoming visits in next week or month**

+**MSS**

+1. User requests to list elderly
+2. SeniorLove shows a list of elderly
+3. User requests to show all the elderly with next visit in the incoming week or month
+4. SeniorLove display the filtered list of elderly

+   Use case ends.

+**Extension**

+- 2a.
+The list is empty.

+  Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.